 Immediate treatment isn't necessary for everyone with a meningioma.
 A small, slow-growing meningioma that isn't causing signs or symptoms may not require treatment.

-If your doctor determines your meningioma is growing and needs to be treated, you have several treatment options.
+If your provider determines the meningioma is growing and needs to be treated, you have several treatment options.

-If your meningioma causes signs and symptoms or shows signs that it's growing, your doctor may recommend surgery.
+If the meningioma causes signs and symptoms or shows signs that it's growing, your provider may recommend surgery.

 Surgeons work to remove the meningioma completely.
 But because a meningioma may occur near many delicate structures in the brain or spinal cord, it isn't always possible to remove the entire tumor.
 In those cases, surgeons remove as much of the meningioma as possible.